 - Teaching Support Staff: staff members who are there to help you with general teaching enquiries, including routine advice and guidance on your timetable, course support materials, tutorial and lab group allocations, coursework and examinations.
 You can find out how to contact the Teaching Support Team on the ETO Hub.

 - EngPALS: a student-to-student support scheme which helps first year engineering students to make the transition to University-level learning through regular sessions run by more senior engineering students, known as Student Leaders.
+Session details will be shared with first year students at the start of the academic year.

 Will support be provided digitally or in-person?